Laurier 101: Spring Start Incoming Student Support

 (Psst!
 Students!
 Share this info with your parents and supporters).

-Your student's first year at university will no doubt be a journey of many new experiences, and we know that you are eager to support them through each milestone.
-We have all the information you need to support your student.
+Your student's first term at Laurier will no doubt be a journey of many new experiences, and we know that you are eager to support them through each milestone.
+Check out Laurier's Parents and Families page for additional information to help you support your student.

 Stay Connected